Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Experimental Setup

 \subsubsection{Evaluation Procedure}

-In this section, we describe the procedure for the development and evaluation of the applications using different \agent{}s.
+This section outlines the procedure for the development and evaluation of applications in \dataset{} across different \agent{}s.

 \textbf{Application Development.} During the development stage, we follow the official documentation to utilize each \agent{}.
-After the user requirement and the scaffold project are configured, the agents autonomously carry out the development process.
-Due to limited resources, we set uniform time limits for each task based on its difficulty: 30 minutes for elementary applications, 40 minutes for intermediate applications, and 50 minutes for advanced applications.
+After the user requirement and the scaffold project are configured, the agents autonomously carry out the application development.
+Due to limited resources, tasks were assigned time limits based on difficulty level: 30 minutes for elementary, 40 minutes for intermediate, and 50 minutes for advanced tasks.
 Development exceeding these limits will be automatically terminated.
 Finally, all generated applications are packaged and archived, and any logs produced by the agents (if available) are recorded for subsequent analysis.

-\textbf{Application Evaluation.} A key challenge of software development tasks is that the generated applications are unpredictable, and it remains unresolved to conduct a rigorous automatic evaluation~\cite{agent4se}.
-Therefore, we follow the common practice of previous studies~\cite{MetaGPT, AgileCoder} and perform a manual evaluation, which is described as follows.
+\textbf{Application Evaluation.} A key challenge of autonomous software development is that the generated applications are unpredictable, and it remains unresolved to conduct a rigorous automatic evaluation~\cite{agent4se}.
+Therefore, following the common practice of previous studies~\cite{MetaGPT, AgileCoder}, we conduct a manual evaluation.
+However, as summarized in Table ~\ref{tab:benchmark}, prior studies either score applications based on overall impressions or use a binary correct/incorrect judgment for each functionality.
+Moreover, none of these studies accounts for evaluator bias.
+To overcome these limitations, we designed a more rigorous manual evaluation process, as detailed below.